abhishekjs0/quantlab-bot/docs/DHAN_CREDENTIALS_GUIDE.md

    ```

 2. **Regenerate tokens regularly**
-   - Set reminder for every 7 days
+   - Set reminder for every 24 hours
    - Or after each trading session

 3. **Use ENABLE_DHAN=false for testing**